traefik/traefik/docs/content/middlewares/passtlsclientcert.md

     * These options only work accordingly to the [MutualTLS configuration](../https/tls.md#client-authentication-mtls).
     That is to say, only the certificates that match the `clientAuth.clientAuthType` policy are passed.

-In the following example, you can see a complete certificate.
-We use each of its parts to explain the middleware options.
+The following example shows a complete certificate and explains each of the middleware options.

 ??? example "A complete client TLS certificate"